Similan-Diving-Tours

 The Weather

 The Weather has a great impact on everyone’s ability to enjoy diving at The Similan Islands.
 Being a tropical zone, there are three seasons each year instead of four.
 The monsoon season is from June to September on Thailand’s west coast, as this is directly affected by The Indian Ocean, The Bay of Bengal, and The Andaman Sea.
 February and March are the best months for diving at The Similans regarding to predicted weather.
-But from early December until late April you can usually expect clear skies nearly all day and almost every day.
+But from early December until late April you can usually expect clear skies nearly all day every day.
 The weather has almost no effect on life underwater, but divers need to travel out there on boats and will spend more of the trip out of the water than in it.
 Therefore, the weather at the Similan Islands is an important factor for all divers.
 And due to the likelihood of extreme weather during the monsoon months, the local authorities close the marine parks from May 16th until October 14th every year.
 Therefore the Similan diving season is from October 15th to May 15th.

 good weather and calm sea Similans